pagkly/Zed/Investopedia3/Form 4952 Investment Interest Expense Deduction.md

 ## Who Can File Form 4952: Investment Interest Expense Deduction?

 Form 4952: Investment Interest Expense Deduction must be filed by individuals, estates, or trusts seeking a deduction for investment interest expenses.
-That means if you borrow money for an investment, you may be able to get a [tax break](https://www.investopedia.com/terms/t/tax-break.asp).
+That means if you borrow money for an investment, you may be able to get a [[tax break]](https://www.investopedia.com/terms/t/tax-break.asp).
 You can claim the interest on the investment as a deduction.
 Interest income may result from money borrowed specifically to purchase investments like parcels of land, commercial or residential investment properties, stocks, and non-tax-exempt bonds.

 ## How to File Form 4952: Investment Interest Expense Deduction